Paul W. Downs: Career

-the category of “Outstanding Directorial Achievement in Comedy Series.”
-The series also took home two Golden Globe Awards for “Best Musical or Comedy TV Series” and “Best Television Actress in a Musical or Comedy”.
-Hacks was honored as one of the “Outstanding Television Programs of the Year” at the American Film Institute Awards and won a 2022 Peabody Award.
-Season 1 of Hacks also received various award nominations at the Screen Actors Guild Awards, Critics Choice Awards, Producers Guild of America Awards, and the Gotham Awards, among others.
+the category of "Outstanding Directorial Achievement in Comedy Series".
+The series also took home two Golden Globe Awards for "Best Musical or Comedy TV Series" and "Best Television Actress in a Musical or Comedy".
+Hacks was honored as one of the "Outstanding Television Programs of the Year" at the American Film Institute Awards and won a 2022 Peabody Award.
+Season 1 of Hacks also received various award nominations at the Screen Actors Guild Awards, Critics Choice Awards, Producers Guild of America Awards, and the Gotham Awards.

-In its second season, Hacks received 17 Emmy nominations and 3 wins, including “Outstanding Lead Actress In A Comedy Series,” “Outstanding Guest Actress In A Comedy Series” and “Outstanding Contemporary Costumes.”
-The series was honored as one of the “Outstanding Television Programs of the Year” at the American Film Institute Awards for its second consecutive year and Jean Smart won a Critics Choice Award for “Best Actress in a Comedy Series” for her second consecutive year.
-The series was nominated for three Golden Globe Awards, two Writers Guild of America Awards, two Screen Actors Guild Awards, and a Producer Guild of America Award, among numerous others.
+In its second season, Hacks received 17 Emmy nominations and 3 wins, including "Outstanding Lead Actress In A Comedy Series", "Outstanding Guest Actress In A Comedy Series", and "Outstanding Contemporary Costumes".
+The series won a Writers Guild of America Award in the "Episodic Comedy" category, and was honored as one of the "Outstanding Television Programs of the Year" at the American Film Institute Awards for its second consecutive year.
+Jean Smart also won a Critics Choice Award for "Best Actress in a Comedy Series" for her second consecutive year.
+The series was nominated for three Golden Globe Awards, two Writers Guild of America Awards, two Screen Actors Guild Awards, and a Producers Guild of America Award.

-More recently, he and his comedy partner Lucia Aniello struck a deal with Warner Bros.
+In 2021, Downs and Aniello struck a deal with Warner Bros.
 Television.

+On January 31, 2025, Downs appeared on season 17 of Rupaul's Drag Race as a guest judge.

+Downs had a cameo role in the eighth episode of The Studio, which premiered on May 6, 2025.

 Personal life

-Raised in Sussex, New Jersey, Downs attended the Pingry School.

-Downs studied theater at Duke University where he did improv as a member of Duke University Improv (DUI).
-He lives in Los Angeles with Aniello, his wife and comedy partner.
+He lives in Los Angeles with Lucia Aniello, his wife and comedy partner.
+After having their wedding delayed for 16 months due to the COVID-19 pandemic, Downs and Aniello got married in a September 2021 intimate ceremony in Italy.
+A week later, they publicly announced their wedding at the 73rd Primetime Emmy Awards during Aniello's acceptance speech after winning the award for Outstanding Directing for a Comedy Series.
+They have a son, born in 2022.